 A more complete picture

-- Hormonal therapy targets hormonal receptors that lead to cell growth.
+- Hormonal therapy medicines target hormone receptors that cause cancer cell growth.

 Researchers suspect that other specific genes in individual breast cancers can be identified.
 Once discovered, it’s possible that treatments can be developed to target those specific genes.

-Genomic tests such as the Oncotype DX, MammaPrint, and Mammostrat tests can detect certain genes in breast cancer cells.
-By measuring the levels of specific genes, these tests calculate a recurrence score.
+Genomic tests analyze certain genes in breast cancer cells.
+By measuring the activity levels of specific genes, these tests calculate a recurrence score.
 The higher the recurrence score, the more likely the cancer is to come back.
-Looking at the cancer's other characteristics AND genomic test results can help predict the risk of cancer coming back in people diagnosed with early-stage, node-negative breast cancer.
-This information can help women and their doctors decide if chemotherapy is necessary after surgery and radiation therapy.
+Looking at the cancer's other characteristics AND genomic test results can help predict the risk of cancer coming back.
+This information can help women and their doctors decide other treatments after surgery would be beneficial.

 Researchers hope to develop tests that can give us a fuller, more complete picture of a cancer tumor's genetic makeup.
 Then treatments can be prescribed that are personalized for each cancer.